Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 “N-no!
 I mean… socks are something people wear every day, they hardly even think about them.
 I just love socks because it’s something that’s so close to people, does everything it can for them, but it’s something people really don’t pay mind to.
 Kids hate getting socks on the holidays, but nothing else keeps their feet more warm, more looked after… more loved.
 I just think tha-”

-“Okay well you’re still weird, just not the weird I was expecting.”
+“Okay well you’re still weird, just not the weird I was expecting,” she notes with a gentle wriggle of the minion.

 Sock Minion crosses his arms with a sigh.
 “I suppose that’ll have to do.”